MyMeepSQL/GitPy/README.md

 ## **Credit & Copyrights**

 ```
             The GitPY is a product of PSociety™ by Thomas Pellissier (MyMeepSQL)
                                and Jonas Petitpierre (Bashy).
                   Copyright (C) 2021-2023 © PSociety™.
 All rights reserved.

           This tool has been created and designed from scratch by Thomas Pellissier
-                                and Jonas Petitpierre (Bashy).
+                                   and Jonas Petitpierre.
 ```

 ## **Changelogs**